David Urban

-David Urban (born March 6, 1964) is an American lobbyist and political commentator for CNN.
-He is the managing director for BGR Group and serves on the board of directors for numerous companies.
+David Urban (born March 6, 1964) is an American lobbyist, consultant, political strategist, and senior political commentator for CNN.
+He serves as the managing director of BGR Group, of counsel at Torridon Law, and as an Operating Partner at Smash Capital.
+Urban served as executive vice president for North American Corporate Affairs at ByteDance, the parent company of TikTok.
+He serves on the boards of directors of publicly traded companies Virtu Financial (NYSE: VIRT), SAIC (NASDAQ: SAIC), and Eos Energy Enterprises (NASDAQ: EOSE), as well as the private company SubCom.
+Urban also serves on the boards of the nonprofit Edward M. Kennedy Institute for the United States Senate, the Johnny Mac Soldiers Fund, and the International Republican Institute.

 Urban served as a senior advisor to the 2016 Donald Trump presidential campaign and helped orchestrate the 2016 Republican National Convention in a successful effort to win Pennsylvania.
-He also advised Trump's 2020 re-election campaign.
+He also advised Trump's 2020 and 2024 re-election campaigns.

 Early life and education

-A native of Aliquippa, Beaver County, Pennsylvania, Urban was recruited to play football at Harvard University, but opted to instead attend the United States Military Academy at West Point, where he was featured in the Black Knights' 1982 media guide.
+Urban is the son of a union steelworker and a native of Aliquippa, Beaver County, Pennsylvania.
+He was recruited to play football at Harvard University, but opted to instead attend the United States Military Academy at West Point, where he was featured in the Black Knights' 1982 media guide.
 An injury cut short his football career, and he graduated in 1986 with a B.S.
-Urban later simultaneously attended the University of Pennsylvania where he earned an M.P.A., and Temple University School of Law, where he received a J.D.
+Urban later attended the University of Pennsylvania, where he earned an M.P.A., and Temple University School of Law, where he received a J.D.

+He also completed the Leading Sustainable Corporations Programme at Oxford University in 2021 and earned a Stratfor Certification in Geopolitical Analysis through Florida Atlantic University in 2022.

 Career

 Military career

 Urban served as an artillery officer in the United States Army's 101st Airborne Division, from 1986 to 1991.
 While serving in the Persian Gulf, he was awarded the Bronze Star Medal for meritorious achievement during combat operations in Operation Desert Storm.
+He left active duty in 1991.

-Early career
+Early legal career

-Urban worked with the Philadelphia-based law firm of Ballard Spahr as a public finance attorney from 1994 to 1997, when he became chief of staff to Senator Arlen Specter.
+Urban began his legal career as an attorney at Ballard Spahr, a public finance attorney from 1994 to 1997.
+While at Ballard Spahr, he helped facilitate the issuance of tax-exempt obligations for the firm's clients as part of his public finance practice.

-In 2002 Urban became a partner at the American Continental Group (ACG).
-He later served as president until he left the company in July 2020.
-ACG is a Washington-based lobbying firm that has worked with companies such as Comcast, Hewlett Packard Enterprise, and Raytheon.
-He was recognized on The Hill's "Top Lobbyists" list in 2015, 2016, 2017, and 2019.
+He is an active member of the Pennsylvania and Washington, D.C. bars and is admitted to practice before the Pennsylvania Supreme Court, the United States District Court for the Eastern District of Pennsylvania, the United States Court of Appeals for the Third Circuit, and the United States Supreme Court.